dipta10/AlgorithmTemplate/MinimumSpanningTree.md

 > Time Complexity: The time complexity of the Prim’s Algorithm is $O((V+E)logV)$ because each vertex is inserted in the priority queue only once and insertion in priority queue take logarithmic time.

 > Use Case: Use Prim's algorithm when you have a graph with lots of edges.<br>For a graph with V vertices E edges, Kruskal's algorithm runs in $O(E log V)$ time and Prim's algorithm can run in $O(E + V log V)$ **amortized** time, if you use a **Fibonacci Heap**. <br>Prim's algorithm is significantly faster in the limit when you've got a really dense graph with many more edges than vertices.
 Kruskal performs better in typical situations (sparse graphs) because it uses simpler data structures.

+Now if I'm given a graph with N nodes and E edges, then is it possible to form a MST?
+MST is a minimum spanning tree, it's a tree, meaining there must be N-1 edges.
+If not then we can not build an MST.
+[LightOj](https://vjudge.net/contest/305942?fbclid=IwAR35XjWI1zZ8T8xccTJx62NzilQ6xZeikSJ3gxDzva1c33J0K8K1PXnv6ME#problem/F)